spidy001/ShinyApplication/index.md

 The final application has been published to the shiny server and is available at the  link  https://spidy001.shinyapps.io/Project/
-Also all related shiny application code has been deployed to github.
+Also all related shiny application code has been deployed is available on github at https://github.com/spidy001/ShinyApplication
-The links can be found below.
-https://github.com/spidy001/ShinyApplication
----